Barnard College | Columbia University

 Barnard is a need-blind institution and meets full demonstrated need for all U.S. citizens and permanent residents who apply as first-year students.

-- 40 percent of students receive need-based financial aid
+- Almost 40% of students receive need-based aid from Barnard.

 More than 90 percent of students live in on-campus housing, and students entering as first years are guaranteed housing for all four years.